Why Do We Allow Artists to Be Underpaid?

 One reason is because they can be.
 Corporations take advantage of the passion artists have for their craft.
 Their heart is ingrained in their work.
 Most artists I know will do unpaid work.
 Most will accept payment in "experience."
 I've done it myself.
 What's the incentive for a company to pay somebody for their work when the next person will do it for free?

-However, in other occupations, such as medicine or law, while there may be those who would be willing to practice for free out of a love for their craft, nobody would expect them to.
+However, in other occupations, such as medicine or law, there may be those who would be willing to practice for free out of a love for their craft, but nobody would expect them to.
 Those who work pro bono are not asked to do so, they choose to do so themselves.
-One may argue that they got their "experience" in college, but in the arts, even those with degrees are treated the same as those without.
+One may argue that they got their "experience" in college, but in the arts, having a degree does not give you a leg up when it comes to paid work.

 Why do the arts operate with a different incentive structure?